Chapter 17.22

 Located within areas of special flood hazard are areas designated as floodways.
 Since the floodway is an extremely hazardous area due to the velocity of floodwaters which carry debris, potential projectiles, and erosion potential, the following provisions apply:

-A. New development, substantial improvements and other development may be allowed only if certification by a registered professional engineer or architect is provided demonstrating, through hydrologic and hydraulic analysis performed in accordance with standard engineering practice, that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge; and
+A. Encroachments, including fill, new construction, substantial improvements, and other development are prohibited unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachments would not result in any increase in flood levels during the occurrence of the base flood discharge.

 17.22.225 Alteration of watercourses.